ContractLand/terra-bridge-btc/README.md

 ### Design Goals
 Our goals for the design of the bridge are:

-  - **Multi-Chain two-way transfer support**: The bridge should support two-way transfer of assets between Ethereum and Bitcoin.
+  - **Two-way transfer support**: The bridge should support two-way transfer of assets between Ethereum and Bitcoin.

   - **Standardized Interface**: The bridge should follow a standardized interface for easy integration purposes.